Jyothi-Vummadi/Medhanvesh-2024/README.md

 # Medhanvesh-2024
-A portal where students can: <br/>
+A website where students can: <br/>
 • View Technical Events being conducted at Medhanvesh 2024 at BVRIT Hyderabad <br/>
 • Register for Technical Events being conducted at Medhanvesh 2024 at BVRIT Hyderabad <br/>